 Own your background, or work it; just don’t be ashamed of it.

 If you’ve only recently had to buy your first suit-sans-sparkles, don’t feel like an outsider, have confidence; you're qualified!
-When you land the interview, be prepared and focus on making a professional impression that emphasizes how your experience and passion connect with the organization’s objectives.
+When you land the interview, be prepared and be sure to focus on making a professional impression that emphasizes how your experience and passion connect with the organization’s objectives.

 - Make your case.
 Prepare a confident response to the question: “Why do you think you’re qualified for the job?” and be able to calmly list your transferrable skills.
 For example, if you’re interested in working as a volunteer coordinator, talk about your leadership position as first chair, or your experience managing and organizing large ensembles or casts for rehearsals as an assistant director.
 If you’re interested in development, bring up your responsibilities mixing with patrons at fundraising gala events, or share a story about that time you spearheaded your theater’s membership drive.

 - Your passion is an asset.
-Be able to explain your motivation to apply to work with the employer in question.
-If you love their mission but are not acquainted with their history or accomplishments, familiarize yourself with their history and their trajectory.
+Be able to explain your motivation to work with the employer in question.
+If you love their mission but are not acquainted with their history or accomplishments, do your research!
 Prepare and practice explaining why their objectives speak to you.

 - Know your strengths.
 As a performer, you studied hard and pushed yourself to achieve.
 You’re someone who’s not afraid to go the extra mile.
 In the interview, communicate these attributes by using past competitions, endless hours of practice, and hard fought achievements to show you’re a dedicated individual.